Visit the Careers pages for advice on looking for work during your studies and volunteering opportunities.

-If you hold a Tier 4 student visa you should be permitted to work a maximum of 20 hours or 10 hours per week during term time.
+If you hold a Tier 4 student visa, you should be permitted to work a maximum of 20 hours or 10 hours per week during term time.
 All students on a degree course should have the 20 hour limit stated on the BRP visa card (or on the visa sticker in the passport).
-Foundation, Masters and Pre-sessional English Language students will normally be allowed to work for a maximum of 10 hours per week.
+Foundation, Pre-masters and Pre-sessional English Language students will normally be allowed to work for a maximum of 10 hours per week.

 If you apply for a job and your employer is uncertain of your ability to work, refer them to the UKCISA information on working in the UK.

-Taught Masters students are permitted to work up to a maximum of 20 hours per week until they have completed all elements of their course, including submitting their dissertation.
+Masters students are permitted to work up to a maximum of 20 hours per week until they have completed all elements of their course, including submitting their dissertation.

-Students therefore need to negotiate with their supervisor when holiday can be taken.
 PhD students are allowed 30 days of annual leave per year and must submit an annual leave form before taking vacation.

 As an international student it is important that you understand the difference between unpaid work (which counts as part of your permitted 20 hours) and genuine volunteering (which doesn't).

 You should also check if you are entitled to be paid by National Minimum Wage rules.